 The Action Plan for Jobs 2014 has a major focus on entrepreneurship with a commitment to delivering a National Entrepreneurship Policy Statement.
 The Action Plan includes the following supports for self-employed people:

-To register with Revenue as a self-employed sole trader you must complete the tax registration form TR1 (pdf).
+To register with Revenue as a self-employed sole trader you do this using Revenue’s online service.
+Certain people can only register on paper using the tax registration form TR1 (pdf) and you can find information about them here.
 This form can be also be used to register for VAT - see above.
 You will receive a “Notice of Registration” confirming that you are registered for income tax and, if applicable, for VAT.

 When you register with Revenue you are automatically registered for Class S PRSI.
-For information on PRSI for the self-employed you can contact your local social welfare office or Intreo centre or the Self-Employment Section of the Department of Social Protection.
+For information on PRSI for the self-employed you can contact your Intreo centre or social welfare office or the Self-Employment Section of the Department of Social Protection.

 To register your business name you apply to the Companies Registration Office (CRO) using Form RBN1 (pdf) or online using CORE (Companies Online Registration Environment).

 For further information about the Back to Work Enterprise Allowance scheme contact the Employment Support Services of the Department of Social Protection.

 Tel:(01) 704 3000

 Tel:(071) 967 2616